• XARAGUA

 Exclusive right to requisition land, facilities, and communication networks during moments of declared doctrinal or territorial emergency

-Deployment of unmarked all-terrain vehicles, naval perimeter skiffs, and aerial reconnaissance platforms under ecclesial insignia
+Deployment of unmarked all-terrain vehicles, naval perimeter skiffs, and aerial reconnaissance platforms under ecclesial and indigenous insignia

 Justification under International Law: